 - Whip up your maple mustard mayo spread

 - Select your bread of choice and smother on the mayo mixture

 - Stack up your sandwich with Swiss cheese, green leaf lettuce and red onion

-Once you taste this sandwich you’ll quickly see that not every recipe requires you to slave over the stove in the kitchen for hours on end.
+Once you taste this ham & Swiss sandwich with maple mustard mayo you’ll quickly see that not every recipe requires you to slave over the stove in the kitchen for hours on end.
 Even the easiest recipes can be tasty and impressive.
 And if you’re having a party, you can always adapt this recipe into a fun appetizer or bite size sandwich bite.

 I can’t wait to see what you do with the recipe!